verbb/vizy/docs/template-guides/extending-vizy.md

 - We use `onVizyConfigReady` to be notified when Vizy itself is ready for our custom plugin to be added
 - We can access the Tiptap API with `Craft.Vizy.Config.tiptap.core`
 - We create a `Mark` with `Mark.create()` as you would with Tiptap, and define our mark.
 This is the same for `Node` or `Extension`.
 - We let Vizy know about this by registering the extension with `Craft.Vizy.Config.registerExtensions()`.
+Be sure to use the plugin's handle for `plugin`, not the `name` of the Extension.
+This ensures the extension isn't run unless the plugin is enabled for the field.

 Now, this extension won't do anything on it's own without a button or command to allow the user to action to command.